brytey2k/simple-facial-rec-data-receiver-api/README.md

 ### Usage
 A Postman collection has been added to this project to test the endpoints: [FacialRecognitionWebAPI.postman_collection.json](FacialRecognitionWebAPI.postman_collection.json).
+- First create a .env file from the [.env-example](.env-example) file and type in the correct configuration.
-To start the application, run `npm start`
+- To start the application, run `npm start`

 ### Tests
 To run tests, run `npm test`